PHP pos Function

 <?php $fruits = ['apple', 'banana', 'cherry']; $current = pos($fruits); echo "Current fruit: $current";

-The pointer starts at first element. pos
+The pointer starts at first element. pos returns 'apple' without

 changing the pointer position.
-Identical to current
+Identical to current.

 After Pointer Movement

-behavior after moving the array pointer.
+Shows pos behavior after moving the array pointer.

 <?php $colors = ['red', 'green', 'blue']; next($colors); // Move to second element $current = pos($colors); echo "Current color: $current";

-moves the pointer, pos
+After next moves the pointer, pos returns the

 second element.
 The function simply reports current position without moving.